arilopezcode/arilopezcode/README.md

 # Hi, I'm Ariana Lopez!

 I'm an Associate Data Engineer with a B.S. in Data Science & Engineering from the University of Connecticut.
-I enhjoy building data pipelines, solving problems with data, and continuously learning new technologies.
+I enjoy building data pipelines, solving problems with data, and continuously learning new technologies.
 This GitHub is where I document my projects, coursework, certifications, and everything I'm learning throughout my career.

 ---